Ash Fork School Covid 19 Mitigation Plan

 - Passing period times will be adjusted to minimize interaction in the hall ways.

-- Sanitation of common areas such as bathrooms and drinking fountains will be dramatically increased by district maintenance staff.
+- Sanitation of common areas such as bathrooms and hallways will be dramatically increased by district maintenance staff.

 - One way lanes will be established in hall ways